PeterCamilleri/CX16/utilities/assist_16/README.md

 # The assist_16.i65 file

-This is an include file full of macros that assist CX16 programmers in handling 16 bit values in 65C02 assembly language.
-It consists of a number of utility macros that are normally included in a source file with the following line of
+This is a top level include file that includes files full of macros that assist CX16 programmers in handling 16 bit values in 65C02 assembly language.
-code:
+It consists of a number of utility macros that are normally included in a source file with the following line of code:

     .include "assist_16.i65"